pingcap/docs-cn/sql-statements/sql-statement-show-placement.md

 # SHOW PLACEMENT

-> **Warning:**
->
-> Placement Rules in SQL is an experimental feature.
-The syntax might change before its GA, and there might also be bugs.
->
-> If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.

 `SHOW PLACEMENT` summarizes all placement options from placement policies, and presents them in canonical form.

 The statement returns a result set in which the `Scheduling_State` field indicates the current progress that the Placement Driver (PD) has made in scheduling the placement: